Counseling for Burnout

 You're so done.

-If you keep going like this, you’re fairly convinced that you’ll be jobless and alone.
+If you keep going like this, you’re fairly convinced you’ll be jobless and alone.
 You worry that your partner or friends will leave you because you’re irritated with everything.
-And with your work performance declining, it’s just a question of whether you quit first of you get fired.
+And with your work performance declining, it’s just a question of whether you quit first or you get fired.

 It doesn't have to be like that.